 1. Answering questions about data management; if you have questions about data management please send an email to [email protected].

-4. Advise on the content of Research that falls under the Medical Research Involving Human Subjects Act (WMO); this is done by an MREC (Medical Research Ethics Committee).
-This decision aid will help you decide if your research must undergo a review by an accredited MREC.
+4. Advise on the content of research that falls under the Medical Research Involving Human Subjects Act (WMO); this is done by an MREC (Medical Research Ethics Committee).
+This decision aid (employee portal) will help you decide if your research must undergo a review by an accredited MREC.
+For more information, go to the website of CCMO.
+Only a MREC is allowed to provide a letter that states your research does not fall under the WMO.

 How can I send a request?

-Visit our intranet-page for more information and to send a request to the Ethics Committee.
+Visit our intranet-page for more information and to send a request to the Ethics Committee